Fraud Blocker

 HIC# 13VH08115000

-Founded by Veterans, the Hale family of companies has been a leading Foundation Repair Company in New Jersey since 1946.
-We pride ourselves on maintaining a family-oriented company that hires local crew members and former service members.
 Each project has intricacies that deserve individual attention.
-We do not employ salespeople.
+We never employ salespeople.
 You’ll meet with a professional with a distinct understanding of solving complex problems and providing solutions within your budget.
-We come to the project to solve it, not to sell you what you don’t need.
+We come to your project to solve it, not to sell you what you don’t need.

-We are your reliable partners in every foundation repair and deep foundation project you undertake throughout New Jersey & the surrounding states.
+We're reliable partners for every foundation repair, home elevation, waterproofing, and deep foundation project you undertake throughout New Jersey and the mid-Atlantic.

 This is a block of text.
 Double-click this text to edit it.